-Select your ideal accommodation here; choose this very popular area of Wales with luxury accommodation; check out our South Wales Bargain Breaks and last minute deals and enjoy a weekend, mid-week or holiday break with fine restaurants, bars, country Inns and nearby activities and attractions to keep whole families entertained.
+Browse our list of unique South Wales holiday accommodation, and book great places to stay for holidays and short breaks, choose this very popular area of Wales, and check out our bargain breaks, late availability, and enjoy a weekend or mid-week break-away, we have some very fine places to stay with fine restaurants, bars, country Inns, nearby activities and attractions to keep whole families entertained.
 Picturesque luxury accommodation is available from Newport in the South Wales Valleys down to the coastal resorts of Swansea Bay and the Gower Peninsula and Cardiff.

 The industrial past has shaped so much of the South Wales Valleys that it’s no surprise to see that heritage reflected in many of the region’s tourist attractions.
 The Big Pit National Coal Museum is fascinating and educational, and the underground tour shows visitors just what it was like to work so far beneath the colliery grounds.
 Nearby, the Blaenavon Ironworks, the setting for the BBC series, Coal House, offers an insight into what it was like to work and live, here.
 Further south, at Llantrisant, The Royal Mint Experience is one of the most exciting and fascinating museum experiences in the country, highlighting the history of British coinage through the ages, with a factory tour showing modern coins being produced.